MiaMarlene/NST_Part2_ATHILA_TE_expression/README_file_descriptions.md

 - lr_map_RNA and lr_Run_mapRNA
     - To map the long-read RNAseq data to the reference genome
     - Requires the indexing file and fastq files of the RNAseq reads of a project
+- lr_htseq and lr_Run_htseq
+    - To map the long-read RNAseq to the ATHILA annotaiton file
+    - Requires the resultant bam files